-What is ACHI - Adventist Community Health Initiative?
+What is ACHI - Adventist Community Health?

-Several questions can be answered in this short FAQ page but please call or email me after you have read through this page as I know this will only raise other specific questions about planning an event in your church.
+Several questions can be answered in this short FAQ page but please call or email me after you have read through this page as I know this will only raise other specific questions about planning an event in with your local church.

 I want to discuss just a few of the aspects of what ACHI is, how it works and how this ministry can be brought to your church.

 The Lake Union owns portable dental equipment as well as portable eye care equipment.

 -We have 15 portable dental units; any combination of 15 dentists and hygienists can use the 15 units.